GJaradat/parana_deliveries/README.md

 ## Installation Instructions
 - In the terminal, navigate to the directory you want to copy the repository into.
-- Run the command `git clone git@github.com:GJaradat/parana_deliveries.git`
+- Run the command `git clone git@github.com:GJaradat/parana_deliveries.git`.
 - Run the command `git pull` to ensure you have the latest version.

-(backend setup)
+**backend setup**
-1. Install Postman, Postico, PostgreSQL, and your preferred IDE.
+1. Install Postman, Postico, PostgreSQL, and (optional)your preferred IDE.
-2. Open the server directory in your preferred IDE (we used IntelliJ).
+2. In the terminal, navigate to the server directory.
-3. In the terminal, create the linked database by running the command `createdb deliveries_db`.
+3. Run the command `createdb deliveries_db` to create the linked database.
-4. Run the server.
+4. Run the command `./mvnw spring-boot:run` to run the server.

-(frontend setup)
+5. Open Postman.(*Optional:* Import the `Parana Deliveries.postman_collection.json` file into your Postman to access all of the repo endpoints with example payloads.)
+6. On Postman, make a ```POST``` request to the ```http://localhost:8080/routes/generateRoutes``` endpoint.

+**frontend setup**
 1. Download Node.js.
+2. Create an access token on the MapBox website (for instructions on this, click [here](https://www.educative.io/answers/how-to-generate-mapbox-access-tokens)).
-2. Open the client directory in your preferred IDE (we used VSCode).
+3. Open the client directory in your preferred IDE (we used VSCode).
-3. In the client folder, create the file .env
+4. In the client folder, create an `.env` file.
-4. In the .env file paste the code `REACT_APP_MAPBOX_KEY = [your mapbox access key here]`.
+5. In the .env file, paste the code `REACT_APP_MAPBOX_KEY = [your mapbox access key here]`.
-5. In the terminal, run the command `npm i`.
-6. In the terminal, run the command `npm i mapbox-gl`.
+6. In the terminal, run the commands `npm i` and `npm i mapbox-gl` to download all of the dependencies.
-7. Run the frontend application by entering the command `npm start` in the termainal.
+7. Run the command `npm start`to open the frontend application.

+## Contributing Instructions
+We appreciate your interest in contributing to the Capstone Project.
+We welcome contributions of all kinds, from bug reports and documentation improvements to new features and code changes.

+Find below our contributing guidelines.
+By following these guidelines, you'll help us to maintain a high quality codebase and make the review process smoother for everyone.

+1. **Fork the Repository:** Create a fork of the Capstone Project repository on GitHub.

+2. **Create a Branch:** Clone the forked repository to your local machine & create a new branch for your contribution.

+3. **Make Changes:** Make your changes to the code & ensure your changes follow our coding style.

+4. **Commit Your Changes:** Commit your changes to your local branch with a descriptive commit message.

+5. **Push Your Changes:** Push your changes to your forked repository on GitHub.

+6. **Create a Pull Request:** Open a pull request from your branch to the main branch of the upstream repository.

+7. **Review and Feedback:** We will review your pull request and provide feedback.

 ## MVP and Extensions
 ### MVP